 All submissions must be made by the corresponding author only.

-Inquiries about status of submitted manuscripts or queries about the accepted manuscripts may be sent to the Editorial Office using the "Contact Us" page.
+Inquiries about the status of submitted manuscripts or queries about the accepted manuscripts may be sent to the Editorial Office using the "Contact Us" page.
 All queries will get a response at the earliest.

 The journal accepts articles based only on scientific validity and methodological soundness with emphasis on research integrity and high ethical standards.
 We believe that if research is scientifically valid and technically sound then it deserves to be published for the research community.
 Articles are not rejected based on any subjective determination of novelty of the study, impact in a given field, or degree of advancement to existing literature.